sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/agent.md

 ### Configuration summary

-{{% notice important %}}
+{{% notice note %}}
-**IMPORTANT**: Process discovery is disabled in this version of Sensu.
+**NOTE**: Process discovery is disabled in this version of Sensu.
 The `--discover-processes` flag is not available, and new events will not include data in the `processes` attributes.
 Instead, the field will be empty: `"processes": null`.
 {{% /notice %}}

 To view configuration information for the sensu-agent start command, run: